Sisimiut Airport: History

 The construction of Sisimiut Airport was part of the regional airport network extension in Greenland, with several airports built to serve STOL aircraft of Air Greenland − the venerable De Havilland Canada Dash-7s acquired in the preceding decade − planes particularly suited to the often severe weather conditions in Greenland.
 The other new additions were Maniitsoq Airport in the southern part of the Qeqqata municipality, Aasiaat Airport in western Greenland; Qaarsut Airport and Upernavik Airport in northwestern Greenland.

+Since 2000, construction of a 170 km road to Kangerlussuaq has been discussed.
+The road would be the first of its kind in Greenland, connecting two settlements, and reducing the need for passenger exchange at Kangerlussuaq Airport, the airline hub and the need for the Sisimiut Airport.
+It would link the then national hub with a ship port, allowing goods to be transported by road and ship from Kangerlussuaq.
+In 2016 there was a decision by the municipality to build a very simple track for 4x4 vehicles between Sisimiut and Kangerlussuaq.
+This track was finished in 2025.

+In the mean time Nuuk Airport was rebuilt into a large airport, opened 2024, reducing the need of the Kangerlussuaq airport.

 Future

 In the short term, there are plans to extend the runway a little, in connection with the replacement of the Air Greenland fleet.